SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

     kubectl get configmaps -n seldon-mesh
     ```

-    You should the ConfigMaps for Kafka, Zookeeper, Strimzi operators, and others.
+    You should have the ConfigMaps for Kafka, Zookeeper, Strimzi operators, and others.

     ```
     NAME                       DATA   AGE